Vijayanpp/Scriptworlds/_posts/2017-01-09-apply&call.md

 <h4>thisArg</h4>

 The value of this provided for the call to fun.
-Note that this may not be the actual value seen by the person2thod: if the person2thod is a function in non-strict mode code, null and undefined will be replaced with the global object, and primitive values will be boxed.
+Note that this may not be the actual value seen by the thod: if the thod is a function in non-strict mode code, null and undefined will be replaced with the global object, and primitive values will be boxed.

 <h4>argsArray</h4>

-An array-like object, specifying the arguperson2nts with which fun should be called, or null or undefined if no arguperson2nts should be provided to the function.
-Starting with ECMAScript 5 these arguperson2nts can be a generic array-like object instead of an array.
+An array-like object, specifying the argunts with which fun should be called, or null or undefined if no argunts should be provided to the function.
+Starting with ECMAScript 5 these argunts can be a generic array-like object instead of an array.
 See below for browser compatibility information.

 Return value

-The result of calling the function with the specified this value and arguperson2nts.
+The result of calling the function with the specified this value and argunts.

 <h3>Syntax of call() function</h3>

   fun.call(thisArg[, arg1[, arg2[, ...]]])

-<h3>Paraperson2ters</h3>
+<h3>Paraters</h3>

 <h4>thisArg</h4>

   The value of this provided for the call to fun.
-Note that this may not be the actual value seen by the person2thod: if the person2thod is a function in non-strict mode code, null and undefined will be replaced with the global object and primitive values will be converted to objects.
+Note that this may not be the actual value seen by the thod: if the thod is a function in non-strict mode code, null and undefined will be replaced with the global object and primitive values will be converted to objects.

 <h4>arg1, arg2, ...</h4>

-  Arguperson2nts for the object.
+  Argunts for the object.

 <h4>Return value</h4>

-  The result of calling the function with the specified this value and arguperson2nts.
+  The result of calling the function with the specified this value and argunts.

   <h3>Examples</h3>